PrepTempo

 Retail communication

-Any written or electronic communication distributed or made available to more than 25 retail investors within any 30 calendar-day period; generally requires prior principal approval.
+Any written or electronic communication to more than 25 retail investors within 30 calendar days; needs prior principal approval.

 Correspondence

-A written or electronic communication sent to 25 or fewer retail investors within 30 calendar days; supervised and retained, but not pre-approved.
+Communication to 25 or fewer retail investors within 30 days; supervised but not pre-approved.

 Institutional communication